 Game and Field Assignments

 Check-InCheck-in by each team is done by the Field Marshal at the check-in station, including the safety check.
 The Field Marshal shall be wearing an easily identifiable pinnie.
-For check-in, the coach must present the game card to the Field Marshal.
-The Field Marshal will match the roster to the players, inspect the players and return the Game Card to the coach for presentation to the game referee.
-All players must be assembled at least 20 minutes prior to their game for checkin by the Field Marshal.
+For check-in, the coach must present 4 game cards to the Field Marshal at least half an hour before the first game.
+All players must be assembled at least 20 minutes prior to their game for check-in by the Field Marshal.

 The Tournament will consist of pool play on Saturday leading to a championship round on Sunday.
-The teams will be divided into four pools and the teams distributed to give the widest variety of team match-ups inter-regionally, and to balance the strength of the competition according to the season rankings.
+The teams will be divided into four pools and the teams distributed according to the season rankings.
 The top finisher in each pool will advance to the Championship Round, semi-final.
 The top finishers of the semi-finals will compete for 1st place, and the 2nd finishers from the semi-finals will compete for 3rd place.
 All four championship teams will receive Tournament Medals.

 Substitutions may be made half way through each period, for 30 seconds.
 Players not being substituted stay on the field to resume play promptly.
 Keeper substitutions may take slightly longer, but please do it as quickly as possible.
 Coaches need to have their substitutions ready to go and not dally.

 A game may not go over its allotted time period.
 The games are coordinated between many different fields, and must be kept to the same schedule.
 Lost time due to slow restarts, injuries, slow substitutions, are simply, lost time.
 The clock does not stop.
 Referees will stop the game and clear the field at the end of the slot, regardless.